OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

 ---

+## Genetic Algorithm tuning (why GA is in this project)

+With classical PID, tuning can often be done with local methods because the search space is small.
+With FOPID, the parameter space is larger (`Kp, Ki, Kd, λ, μ`), and once constraints/penalties are included the optimization landscape becomes messy: nonlinear, non-convex, and full of local minima.

+That’s why I use a **Genetic Algorithm (GA)** as the optimizer:

+- it does not require gradients,
+- it explores the space more globally (less likely to get stuck),
+- it handles discontinuities well (saturation penalties, constraint violations).

+In this repo, GA evaluates a candidate controller by running the simulation and scoring it using the objective function.
+In other words, I’m not tuning an abstract controller — I’m tuning the exact controller structure I actually plan to implement.

+---

+## Fractional operator implementation: ORA + `balred` (balanced reduction)

+Fractional terms like \(s^\alpha\) cannot be implemented directly in a discrete-time loop.
+To make FOPID usable, I approximate fractional operators using **Oustaloup Recursive Approximation (ORA)** over a chosen frequency band \([ \omega_L, \omega_H ]\).
+ORA turns \(s^\alpha\) into a rational transfer function that MATLAB can simulate and convert into state-space.

+The practical problem: ORA can become **high order**.
+High order means:
+- slower simulation (painful inside GA),
+- heavier state updates (painful for embedded),
+- more numerical overhead and debugging effort.

+So after ORA, I apply **balanced model reduction** using MATLAB’s `balred` to compress the approximation while keeping the behavior that matters.

+---

+## HSV logic

+Balanced reduction relies on **Hankel Singular Values (HSV)**.
+HSV gives a clean, practical interpretation:

+- large HSV → state strongly affects input–output dynamics (keep it)
+- small HSV → state contributes very little (safe to remove)

+In practice, I look at the HSV drop-off and choose a reduced order that keeps the important dynamics without carrying dead weight.
+This step is one of the main reasons the controller becomes feasible for repeated tuning runs and later embedded deployment.

+---

+## `MatchDC` and `StateElimMethod`: protecting steady-state behavior

+Thermal control is dominated by low-frequency behavior.
+If the reduced approximation shifts steady-state gain, you can end up with biased regulation around the target temperature.

+That’s why I configure reduction options intentionally, including:

+- **`StateElimMethod`**: controls how states are eliminated during reduction
+- **`MatchDC`**: enforces DC gain matching so steady-state behavior stays consistent

+The intention is simple: reduce order without breaking the near-DC behavior that thermal regulation actually depends on.

+---

+## OOP design choice (and why it matters for my App Designer application)

+I used an **object-oriented structure** (e.g., `FOPID`, `SCurveProfile`) because I built a MATLAB **App Designer** application around this project.
+In a UI-driven workflow:

+- the app holds persistent instances of the controller and profile objects,
+- callbacks can update parameters cleanly,
+- simulations remain repeatable,
+- plotting/logging is easier to organize.

+Keeping the approximation and reduction steps modular also matters here: ORA + `balred` becomes a reusable “build step” that the app can call, instead of copy/pasted code scattered across callbacks.

+---

 ## 4) Will this work on Teensy 4.0?

 That’s the point of the repo design: it’s meant to be **portable**.